VladiRashkov/LogisticsApp/README.md

 Input: AddPakcageToRoute idpackage idroute
 Output: PackageID: #24 has been added to RouteID: #1!

-Use case 3: not ready yet - changes to follow
+Use case 3: not ready yet

-Use case 4: not ready yet - changes to follow
+Use case 4: not ready yet

-Use case 5: not ready yet - changes to follow
+Use case 5: not ready yet